Bang Bang Bang (BigBang song): Accolades

-The Muse felt that the single "savvily hits every note, including anthemic trap breakdown" describing the song as "literally, lit."
-Fuse compared the song to their 2012 single "Fantastic Baby", hailing both as "nonstop party" tracks.
-KKBox praised the track's energetic sound, and hailed "Bang Bang Bang" a classical song from the band.
-Thump choose it as one of best songs of summer, feeling that the "multi-genre banger" is "fire in any language, in any country."

 Music video

 "Bang Bang Bang" music video was directed by Seo Hyun-seung and choreographed by Parris Goebel, who makes an appearance on the video.
 The video was well received by critics.
-Jeff Benjamin from Fuse described it as "an over-the-top affair, with the guys rocking a slew of wild looks, hairdos and fashions in a neon-tinged world," while Eric Ducker from Rolling Stone claimed that "nothing from [this year] really beats the explosive grandiosity of 'Bang Bang Bang' from genre legends Big Bang."
+Jeff Benjamin from Fuse described it as "an over-the-top affair, with the guys rocking a slew of wild looks, hairdos and fashions in a neon-tinged world," while Eric Ducker from Rolling Stone claimed that "nothing from [this year] really beats the explosive grandiosity of 'Bang Bang Bang' from genre legends BigBang."
 Billboard highlighted the members' "boundary pushing" high-fashion.
 Stereogum hailed it an "insanely epic video," and admired the video's "beautiful, absurd riot of glitter and pink hair and hydraulic low-riders and flamethrowers and tricked-out motorcycles and grenade launchers and studded leather and androgynous models on leashes and anti-aircraft guns and cowboy hats and Buckingham Palace guard hats and assault vehicles being driven like chariots."

 Stereogum ranked the music video at number 14 in their list of the 50 Best Music Videos of 2015, the only non-English work mentioned.
 Miami New Times wrote that the "bombastic" video highlights "what the Hallyu is all about", featuring "insane costumes, dynamic dancing, and production values that match, even surpass, those of their Western competitors."

-The video was the most viewed K-Pop group video of 2015 and second of all time, only behind their own "Fantastic Baby."
-On January 19, 2016, it reached 100 million views on YouTube, the second music video by a K-Pop boy group to do so.
+The video became most viewed K-pop group video of 2015 and second most viewed video by a K-pop group overall at the time, only behind their own "Fantastic Baby."
+On January 19, 2016, it reached 100 million views on YouTube, the second music video by a K-pop boy group to do so.
 It became the second K-pop group music video to surpass 200 million views on January 11, 2017.